artem-smotrakov/fosstars-rating-core/artem-smotrakov/test-rop-one.md

  No contributing guideline file could be found in your repository.
 Though it's only a recommendation, we'd like to encourage you to add some information that can be detected by GitHub.
   * [Setting guidelines for repository contributors](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors#adding-a-contributing-file)

-### rl-license_file-3

- In earlier times, SAP requested projects to add an API usage section to the LICENSE file.
-As the LICENSE file should only contain the native license text and the API section has moved to the dep5 file of the REUSE project information, we ask all projects to remove the API section from the LICENSE file.